cunarist/transle/README.md

 ## Python Automation Scripts

-Due to limitations of dependencies and tools, Cunarist App Template relies heavily on Python scripts in `./automate` for automation.
+For faster and easier development, Cunarist App Template relies on Python scripts in `./automate` for automation.

 Although Python automation is convenient, if there comes a situation where dependencies get updated and therefore specialized automation is not needed anymore in some areas, it's best to switch to out-of-the-box features of those dependencies.